Franklin Street station (IRT Broadway–Seventh Avenue Line): Later years

 The city government took over the IRT's operations on June 12, 1940.
 On August 9, 1964, the New York City Transit Authority (NYCTA) announced the letting of a $7.6 million contract to lengthen platforms at stations on the Broadway—Seventh Avenue Line from Rector Street to 34th Street–Penn Station, including Franklin Street, and stations from Central Park North–110th Street to 145th Street on the Lenox Avenue Line to allow express trains to be lengthened from nine-car trains to ten-car trains, and to lengthen locals from eight-car trains to ten-car trains.
 With the completion of this project, the NYCTA project to lengthen IRT stations to accommodate ten-car trains would be complete.

 The station was renovated in the early 1990s.

 When Aretha Franklin died on August 16, 2018, the Metropolitan Transportation Authority pasted sticker signs with the word "Respect" on the walls of the Franklin Street station, as well as the Franklin Avenue station in Brooklyn.
 A Brooklyn resident had suggested adding the signs after impromptu tributes to Franklin had arisen at these two stations.
 The signs were supposed to be temporary, but, as of March 2023, they are still on the walls.

 Station layout

 The station has two side platforms and four tracks with no crossover or crossunder.
-The center tracks are used by the 2 and 3 express trains during daytime hours.
+The station is served by the 1 at all times and by the 2 during late nights; the center express tracks are used by the 2 and 3 trains during daytime hours.
+The station is between Canal Street to the north and Chambers Street to the south.

 There are "store window"-style art displays on the southbound platform and a faux-newsstand on the northbound side.
 Although the station's original wall tiling was replaced during renovations, its mosaic bands were kept; there are "Franklin Street" large mosaics, small "F" mosaics and directional mosaics "To Franklin St." and "To North Moore St." The floor tiles are rose and tan colored with light and dark splotches.